-(a) Section 11 of the Financial Act, No.38 of 1971 A sum of Rs.6,928,573 had been invested by the council as on 31 December 2011 in fixed deposits without taking approval of the appropriate Minister and the Finance Minister.
+(a) Section 11 of the financial Act, No.38 of 1971

+A sum of Rs.12,891,078 had been invested in fixed deposits by the Council as on 31 December 2012 in fixed deposits without taking approval of the appropriate Minister and the Finance Minister.

-- (b) Financial Regulations of Democratic Socialist Republic of Sri Lanka . - (i) Finance Regulations 139(6), 141(3)c and 384 (2)
+- (b) Financial Regulations of Democratic Socialist Republic of Sri Lanka . - (i) Financial Regulations 139(6) and 141(3)c

 The officer who is empowered to make payment by cheque and the signatories of cheque should satisfied that the name and other particulars appearing on the cheque agreed with those shown on the face of the voucher before make payment and sign the cheque.
-Also, all cheques should be crossed for the shake of security of the cheque.
-So such, two cash cheques valued for Rs.1,310,000 had been issued during the year under review.
+Nevertheless, seven cheques valued for Rs.2,331,000 had been issued in the year under review.